joseph-a-levine/authoring/_older/march_2025.md

 ## Updates

 The joys of February are just sufficient for 28 days.
-Oxford is never lonely during term time, and after two months away I've loved seeing so many friends.
-My mom also visited for a few days: in the grand tradition of My Parents, she fed many graduate students.
+Oxford is never lonely during term time, and after two months away it's been great seeing so many friends.
+My mom also visited for a few days, and in the grand tradition of My Parents, she fed many graduate students.

 The winter term is quiet academically, but I did host a few meetings of the development econ student working group and present internally twice.
 We also had a visit from Prof. Raúl Sanchez de la Sierra, who gave a great talk on violence, pro-sociality, and the origin of the state.

 February was an AI-heavy month for me.
 LLMs are the most fun technical tools available right now.
 I spent about $160 on AI this month, on subscriptions to ChatGPT, Claude, and Gemini, and API costs, mostly to OpenAI.
 My general uses are:
-- ⁃ Gemini for large context, i.e., reading a whole book or multiple papers
+- ⁃ Gemini for large context, e.g., reading a whole book or multiple papers
 - ⁃ GPT-4o for large volumes of tasks, occasionally in chat but more often through the API
 - ⁃ GPT-o1 for thinking through analytical problems or double-checking my reasoning
 - ⁃ GPT-o3-mini-high to try to one-shot medium-to-large coding tasks{% sidenote "sido4hite-id" "If o3 stumbles on the first try, I find it rarely recovers regardless of effort." %}